Digital and Social Media Major | 2020

 Undertaking a work integrated learning experience during your university education is now a significant contributor to being competitive in securing employment in your field of choice when you graduate from UOW.

-The Faculty of Law, Humanities and the Arts internship program provides students with an opportunity to apply the knowledge and skills acquired in their degree in a workplace setting.
+The internship program provides students with an opportunity to apply the knowledge and skills acquired in their degree in a workplace setting.

 Students' are also encouraged to consider CRLP200 'Career Ready Learning and Practice' (6cp).
 CRLP200 includes a quality assured workplace internship or industry project to give you that competitive edge by developing your professional skills through authentic learning in a real world context.
 You will focus on your career goals and receive career direction guidance, strengthen your resume and gain skills to navigate the rapidly changing world of work, develop your communication skills and begin to build a professional network.